 Both paths require various piles of paperwork, of course, but the latter method will place a significant amount of administrative responsibilities on you and your team.
 Setting out on your own has its benefits, but also has its challenges, so it’s important to anticipate what that course of action entails.

-Patients paying monthly or annual fees to your concierge practice expect unlimited access to you as their provider.
+Patients paying monthly or annual fees to a healthcare concierge practice expect unlimited access to you as their provider.
 This means you might get phone calls in the middle of the night to address concerns or have your dinner interrupted by patients who have questions.

 Prepare yourself to be alert and bring your best bedside manner at all hours of the day—and night.